 The rector may be dismissed by the electoral college with at least a 3/4 majority of votes, and at least 2/3 of the college membership present.
 A motion to dismiss the rector may be submitted by the senate (a resolution adopted by at least 1/2 of its statutory membership) or the council (a resolution adopted with at least 1/2 of its membership present).

 The rector of a non-public HEI is appointed by the founder or elected by an absolute majority of votes either by the senate or by another body identified in the statutes, after consultation with the senate.
-The rector is dismissed by the founder.
+The rector may be dismissed by the founder.
 Detailed procedures are laid down in the statutes of an HEI.

-Where the activities of the rector of a public or non-public HEI are in contravention of the law, the Minister of Education and Science may submit a motion to dismiss the rector to the electoral college or another body who elected or appointed the rector and suspend the rector until the motion has been considered.
-In the case of gross or repeated violations of the law, the Minister may dismiss the rector after consultation with the General Council for Science and Higher Education (an elected representative body of the higher education and science sector) and the Conference of Rectors for a given type of HEIs.
-The rector is suspended by virtue of law if they are subject to criminal proceedings for an intentional offence or an intentional fiscal offence, initiated by public prosecution services.
+Where the activities of the rector are in contravention of the law, the minister in charge of higher education may submit a motion to dismiss the rector to the electoral college or another body who elected or appointed the rector and suspend him/her until the motion has been considered.
+In the case of gross or repeated violations of the law, the minister may dismiss the rector after consultation with the General Council for Science and Higher Education (an elected representative body of the higher education and science system) and the Conference of Rectors for a given type of HEIs.
+Where the first rector of a public HEI has violated the law, the minister may dismiss him/her without consulting the General Council and the competent Conference of Rectors.

 Conditions of service